raphaelquintao/QCarLauncherPreview/README.md

 # QCarLauncherPreview

-QCarLauncher is a feature-packed car launcher, built from scratch for my own personal use (because why not go overboard for your own obsessions?).
-If you like big, ambitious projects that started as a "just for me" idea, you might enjoy this one too.
+QCarLauncher is a feature-packed car launcher, built from scratch for my own personal use (because why not go overboard for your own obsessions?)

 https://github.com/user-attachments/assets/dd3a6145-b0eb-4aad-8e3b-6a620ddbf390